IlluminatePossibilities/TheGlobalVariables/README.md

 We choose the serverless microservices architectural style to design and run the Spotlight application.

-Given the Architectural Characteristics that were identified, as well as the Architecture Styles Worksheet created by [Mark Richards](https://www.developertoarchitect.com/downloads/worksheets.html), we noticed that serverless microservices (which is a combination of microservices and event-driven architecture) is the most suitable architectural style.
+Given the Architectural Characteristics that were identified, as well as the Architecture Styles Worksheet created by [Mark Richards](https://www.developertoarchitect.com/downloads/worksheets.html), we determined that serverless microservices (which is a combination of microservices and event-driven architecture) is the most suitable architectural style.

 ![Architecture Styles Worksheet](docs/architecture-styles-worksheet.png)